mathjax/MathJax-docs/input/tex/index.rst

 Note that MathJax's TeX input processor is *not* actual LaTeX, it is an implementation of a subset of the LaTeX macros in javascript in a browser.
-Not all LaTeX macros and control sequences are available, and there are some differences in how MathJax interprests some expressions, as described in the first link below.
+Not all LaTeX macros and control sequences are available, and there are some differences in how MathJax interprets some expressions, as described in the first link below.
 Not all LaTeX packages are available in MathJax; see the sections on extension below.